 - Smoking is one of the leading causes of heart disease in young people

-The good news is, you have a tremendous ability to keep yourself from becoming a sad statistic.
+The good news is, there is a lot you can do to avoid becoming a sad statistic.
 Here are five simple things you can do to take better care of your ticker.

 Get some zzz's

 Sleep is not just downtime.
 It's when your brain forms new pathways to help your memory.
 It's when your heart and vascular system get a break, as your blood pressure and heart rate slow down.
-If you don't get enough sleep, your body constantly produces adrenaline and stress hormones to keep you awake.
+If you don't sleep enough, your body constantly produces adrenaline and stress hormones to keep you awake.
 That means your blood pressure and heart rate doesn't slow down as well, and that hurts your heart.

 Your sleeping body also produces cytokines, which helps your immune system fight infections and chronic inflammation.
 Studies show poor sleep -- anything less than six hours -- hurts women more than it does men.

 Poor sleep can also exacerbate depression symptoms and depression increases your risk of heart attacks.

 Get active (yes, including sex!)